IBM-Cloud/docs/services/mobilepush/t_push_provider_ios.md

 {:new_window: target="_blank"}
 # Configuring credentials for APNs
 {: #create-push-credentials-apns}
-Last updated: 14 June 2016
+Last updated: 16 August 2016
 {: .last-updated}

-Apple Push Notification Service (APNs) allows application developers to send remote notifications from the push service instance on Bluemix (the provider) to iOS devices and applications.
+Apple Push Notification Service (APNs) allows application developers to send remote notifications from the {{site.data.keyword.mobilepushshort}} service instance on Bluemix (the provider) to iOS devices and applications.
 Messages are sent to a target application on the device.
 Obtain and configure your APNs credentials.
-The APNs certificates are securely managed by Push Notification service and used to connect to APNs server as a provider.
+The APNs certificates are securely managed by {{site.data.keyword.mobilepushshort}} service and used to connect to APNs server as a provider.

 1. Obtain an [Apple Developers](https://developer.apple.com/) account.
 2. [Register an App ID](#create-push-credentials-apns-register)